gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 The QM assesses a foul on any quizzer should that quizzer:

-- Speak prior to the QM calling the quizzer’s name
 - Fail to close any open reference material prior to the conclusion of the announcement phase
 - Engage in any communication after the announcement phase and prior to the conclusion of the ruling other than to provide a response if the called quizzer